Chicago, Athens, and Jerusalem

 The GOP 2012 Presidential Field

-Posted by Eliot Weinstein on January 2, 2012
+Posted by erweinstein on January 2, 2012

 The first actual voting in the 2012 United States presidential campaign will take place tomorrow evening in Iowa (the immediate neighbor to the west of my home state of Illinois), which hosts the Iowa Republican Presidential Caucuses.
 I am long overdue for some commentary on the 2012 GOP presidential candidates, so I have written this extremely long post (helpfully divided into sections) explaining my thoughts.